johannaschott/NascentPerFeature_Sung_et_al/README.md

 ![binom_examples](https://user-images.githubusercontent.com/37538623/234335505-d2fdf8fd-bf48-4cb8-ab1b-6dab904b6177.png)

 In addition, non-nascent fragments will show a minor rate of T-to-C transitions due to errors during reverse transcription or sequencing ($p_{bg}$), which also contribute to the observed distribution of T-to-C transition counts.
-Therefore, the proportion of nascent reads ($\pi$) can be estimated from a binomial mixture model:
+Therefore, the proportion of nascent reads ($\pi$) can be estimated from a binomial mixture model (ref):

 ![binom_examples2](https://user-images.githubusercontent.com/37538623/234335531-b2e5143c-d8ca-4aa8-86c2-41305429fe10.png)